jatin33/linkedin-saved-post-categoriser/README.md

 3.  **Verify Installation**:
     *   The "LinkedIn Post Organizer" extension should now appear in your `chrome://extensions/` list.
     *   Its icon should appear in your Chrome toolbar.
+Clicking it will open the side panel.

 ## Usage